David-Manning/David-Manning.github.io/_posts/2024-02-02-Prompt-Generator.md

 author: David Manning
 ---

-This prompt will turn *any* freeform prompt into a well formed TRACI prompt.
-It will fill in any gaps in the prompt itself so it will perform better if you give more requirements, but it isn't vital.
+This prompt will turn *any* freeform prompt into a well formed TRACI prompt and will even fill in any gaps in the base prompt.

 ```
 Your task: